swhume/dataset-ndjson/README.md

 ### The Dataset-JSON NDJSON format

 [NDJSON](https://github.com/NDJSON/NDJSON-spec) is a standard for delimiting JSON in stream protocols.
 In NDJSON, each line is valid JSON.
-The JSON is delimited by the newline character (\n or 0x0A) which may be preceeded by a carriage return character (\r or 0x0D).
+The JSON is delimited by the newline character (\n or 0x0A) which may be preceded by a carriage return character (\r or 0x0D).
 UTF-8 encoding is expected.

 The Dataset-JSON NDJSON format is created from the Dataset-JSON standard by: